FACT CHECK: Where Roy Moore's Voter Fraud Claims Fall Flat

 Plus, polls aren't a justification or an exact predictor of how an election is going to turn out.
 As President Trump likes to frequently remind people, if the 2016 polls had been right, Hillary Clinton would be president right now.

-As for exit polls, those did show a surge of black voters, especially women and younger voters — all of which are key Democratic constituencies.
-Black turnout was essentially what President Obama got in the state — a striking mark given that this was an off-year special election as compared to a presidential election.
-And about 21 percent of moderate or liberal Republicans crossed over to vote for Jones over Moore, likely swayed by the sexual assault allegations against him.
+As for exit polls, those did show a surge of black voters, especially women and younger voters — all of whom are key Democratic constituencies.
+The black turnout was essentially what President Obama got in the state, a striking mark given that this was an off-year special election as compared with a presidential election.
+And about 21 percent of moderate or liberal Republicans crossed over to vote for Jones rather than Moore, likely swayed by the sexual assault allegations against him.

 Claim No. 2: "Statistical analyses by election-fraud experts of the Dec.
 12, 2017 results ... clearly indicate election fraud."

-Moore's campaign included affidavits from what it called "three national Election Integrity experts" who "reached the same independent conclusion: 'with a reasonable degree of statistical and mathematical certainty ... election fraud occurred.'"
+Moore's campaign included affidavits from what it called "three national Election Integrity experts [who] reached the same independent conclusion: 'with a reasonable degree of statistical and mathematical certainty ... election fraud occurred.' "

-But Richard Charmin, one of those so-called experts, is a well-known conspiracy theorist whose blog contains sections about the John F. Kennedy assassination and claims that Trump won the popular vote in the 2016 election — even though he in fact lost it by almost three million votes.
+But Richard Charnin, one of those so-called experts, is a well-known conspiracy theorist whose blog contains sections about the John F. Kennedy assassination and claims that Trump won the popular vote in the 2016 election — even though he in fact lost it by almost 3 million votes.

-Even J. Christian Adams, a GOP lawyer and president of the Public Interest Legal Foundation who sits on Trump's voter-fraud commission and is often outspoken about concerns about voter fraud, called Moore's lawsuit and the inclusion of Charmin as an expert a farce.
+Even J. Christian Adams, a GOP lawyer and president of the Public Interest Legal Foundation, who sits on Trump's voter-fraud commission and is often outspoken about concerns about voter fraud, called Moore's lawsuit and the inclusion of Charnin as an expert a farce.

 Just read the Ray Moore complaint.
 If I was a #voterfraud denier trying to discredit the #electionintegrity movement, I'd invent that lawsuit.
 Simple explanation rebuts core of lawsuit: Many in #GOP didn't want to vote for Moore.
 Very sad and humiliating.
 Then this: pic.twitter.com/oUIHt9CqvU— J. Christian Adams (@ElectionLawCtr) December 28, 2017

-Note: A previous version of this story incorrectly gave Richard Charnin's last name as Charmin.